Why Do Real Estate Prices Follow Interest Rate Cycles?

 The affordability channel is the most direct.
 Most homebuyers are constrained by their monthly payment, not the home price.
 A 1 percentage point change in the 30-year mortgage rate changes the monthly payment on a $400,000 loan by approximately $250 — or roughly $3,000 per year.
 Across millions of buyers, this shifts aggregate demand by hundreds of billions.

+When rates are low, lending standards may ease, which can expand access to credit.
+When rates rise, financing conditions may tighten, reducing the pool of eligible borrowers.
 The credit cycle adds a non-linear dimension.
 During credit expansions, rising leverage amplifies price gains beyond what rates alone would produce.
 During credit contractions (2008), deleveraging amplifies price declines.
 The interest rate cycle is the primary driver, but the credit cycle determines the amplitude.

 Framework: Real Estate & Economic Cycles · Rates & Buying Power